Gipsy Lane Pit

 Gipsy Lane Pit is a 0.5 ha geological Site of Special Scientific Interest in Leicester.
 It is a Geological Conservation Review site.

 This site is important to geologists for its Triassic stratigraphy, and to mineralogists as it is rich in sulphides, some of which are unidentified and imperfectly understood compounds.
 Natural England describes the site's interest as "unique in Britain, and possibly internationally".

-The stie is private land with no public access.
+The site is private land with no public access.